Unsubstantiated: Millennials, Wine and the Meme

 “Historically, wine has been marketed to older generations and came with a huge pretense.
 But this generation is blowing all of that out of the water.
 They don’t care about the pretentiousness of a wine, they want something that is authentic and speaks to them.
 This is a huge marketing opportunity.”

 Actually, wine has been marketed to ANYONE WHO WILL BUY IT.
 It just so happens that older people with more disposable income tend to drive the mid section and higher end of the wine industry for the simple reason that they have the disposable income to do so.
 This isn’t brain surgery.
-When the Millennial Generation begins to fall into their 40s and begin making serious cash, they will act exactly the same way, driving the mid and upper ends of the marketplace.
+When the Millennial Generation begins to fall into their 40s and begins making serious cash, they will act exactly the same way, driving the mid and upper ends of the marketplace.
 And what is this about “pretense”?
-You mean the marketing of wine has used the meaning of terroir?
-It has talk about the intricacies of making wine?
+You mean the marketing of wine has used the pretentious idea of terroir?
+Good lord.
+It has talked about the intricacies of making wine?
+Heaven forbid.
 It has suggested that one can actually study wine and become quite an expert in wine?
+I”m shocked.
 I fail to understand what is meant by this meaningless notion that wine has been marketed in a pretentious way.

 “The market for older, stuffier wines that are popular among older drinkers is diminishing (and) there is a new era coming for wine.”